 The beauty is that we become what we think about, and for me, I’m going to tell my client that while there is scientific research indicating that there are natural differences, who he is in the world is up to him and his commitment to being the individual he seems himself destined to be.

 Kind of the big question here is whether a sense of low self-esteem and a lack of confidence is your fault.
+Or could it be impostor syndrome?
+Here is an article I wrote on: How common is impostor syndrome?
 For an answer to this, we have to go back to the top of this post.

 There is a genetic basis (based on current science) that supports the concept that your basic wiring determines whether you have ended up with low self-esteem.
 Add to the mix, that you inherited your genes from your parents who may have a similar issue, and you will find yourself growing up in a dis-empowered home environment.